-Mr. Reid has called eight referendums in his time on the Hill, on subjects ranging from the Species at Risk Act to the anti-terrorism act after 9/11.
+Mr. Reid has called eight referendums in his time on the Hill, on subjects ranging from the Species at Risk Act to the Anti-terrorism Act of 2015.
 In both cases, he broke ranks with his party.

 “I ask if I should vote for the bill and put in arguments for and against from the advocates on either side,” he explains.
 “Sometimes my constituents surprise me, as with the assisted dying legislation.
 They voted two-thirds in favour.
 They wouldn’t have been able to tell me that if I had not asked them.”